As employees are urged back into the workplace, many women lack the same financial incentive as their male counterparts.

 While the prospect of reporting this pay gap might seem intimidating to businesses that aren’t familiar with such high levels of transparency, brands have the opportunity to attract more women to fairly compensated roles.

-Before we look at what this means for businesses, here are the key points:
+Before we look at what this means for businesses, here are the key points.

 First things first: the gender pay gap isn’t the same as equal pay.
 It’s the difference between the average pay of men and women in a single organisation, irrespective of role or seniority.
-So, it follows that an organisation’s gender pay gap can highlight whether women are making it to the boardroom or limited to less senior roles.
+So, it follows that an organisation’s gender pay gap can highlight whether women are making it to the boardroom or are limited to less senior roles.

 For now, the ruling will apply to workplaces that have 250 employees or more, with the threshold lowering to 150 employers after 2 years, and 50 employees the consecutive year.
 While it’s most pressing for larger organisations to tackle their gender pay gap, businesses of every size need to begin collating reports and designing strategies that tackle their unique pay gap.